panditashushukl/ESamaaj/backend/Notes.md

   7. Remove password and refresh token feild from response.
   8. Check for user creation
   9. Return Response else return error

+### Steps to Login User

+  1. Take response from the frontend
+  2. Check username or email exist in Database
+  3. if username exist match the password
+  4. if Password matches login the user else through error
+  5. enerate access and refresh Token
+  6. Send secure cookies